Last Updated on November 27, 2020 by Queenie Mak

 It sounds like a lot of food but the portion is quite small.
 And besides, breakfast is the most important meal of the day so its quite alright to eat a bit more.

-You can find this breakfast combo (or a variation of it) in any cha chaang teng in Hong Kong.
+You can find this HK style breakfast combo (or a variation of it) in any cha chaang teng in Hong Kong.

-- Tea Master (茶王冰室) ($) – a modern cha chaang teng serving set breakfast meals in Prince Edward
+- Tea Master (茶王冰室) ($) – a modern cha chaang teng serving set HK style breakfast sets in Prince Edward

 - Australian Dairy Company (澳洲牛奶公司) ($) – rated as the best Hong Kong breakfast cafe, but be prepared to order even before you sit down.
 Best to go during weekdays